qv323/homelabdocs/README.md

 ### CLI Method
 - Upload the package via SCP, then SSH in and run:

-## Backup Routines

-- **VM Backups:**
-  - Daily/weekly backups to NAS
-  - NFS and local ZFS storage pools

-- **Configuration Backups:**
-  - Regular backup of Proxmox configs, OPNsense configs, Pi-hole configs
-  - Backups stored both on NAS and cold USB storage

-- **Test Restores:**
-  - Periodic test restores to validate backup integrity

-  - ## Brocade ICX7250: Update & Patch Management
+## Brocade ICX7250: Update & Patch Management

 Keeping the Brocade ICX7250 firmware (FastIron OS) up to date improves security, stability, and adds new features. **Always back up your running config before upgrading.**